How do you build a healthy, respectful relationship with your partner?

 Here are our top tips for building a respectful relationship:

 Good communication involves being a good listener and talking openly about how you’re feeling.
 It also involves respecting the other person’s thoughts, feelings and opinions.
 Good communication helps you feel connected and supported.
-Conflict arises in all relationships so it’s important to talk things through in a respectful way to help resolve disagreements.
+Conflict arises in all relationships so you need to talk things through in a respectful way to help resolve disagreements.

 Consent to sexual activity in any kind of context or relationship should never be assumed.
 You must never pressure a person into doing something they’re not comfortable doing.
 Both people must consent and each person has a right to change their mind at any time.
 Sexual activity without consent is illegal.